DailyGrow/phone-bidding/README.md

 # Django Phone-bidding

 This is a phone bidding website built with Django.
-CS5200 Course project.
 Project url: https://db-group8-401802.uw.r.appspot.com/

 ---